tjanczuk/edge/README.md

 Edge.js: .NET and Node.js in-process
 ====

-An edge connects two nodes:
+An edge connects two nodes.

-![image](https://cloud.githubusercontent.com/assets/822369/2807996/94b3ff4e-cd07-11e3-833c-b0474d25119a.png)

 This edge connects Node.js and .NET.
 V8 and CLR/Mono - in process.
 On Windows, MacOS, and Linux.

+![image](https://cloud.githubusercontent.com/assets/822369/2807996/94b3ff4e-cd07-11e3-833c-b0474d25119a.png)

+You can script C# from a Node.js process:

 ```javascript
 var edge = require('edge');